ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

     input: "{sample}.x.{analysis}.in"
     output: "{sample}.out"
 ```

-because snakemake doesn't know how to fill in the `analysis` wildcard in
+This doesn't work because snakemake doesn't know how to fill in the
-the _input_ block.
+`analysis` wildcard in the _input_ block.

 Think about it this way: if this worked, there would be multiple
 different input files for the same output, and snakemake would